Up for the Cup (1931 film)

 Up for the Cup is a 1931 British comedy film directed by Jack Raymond and starring Sydney Howard, Joan Wyndham, Stanley Kirk and Moore Marriott.
-The screenplay concerns a man who comes to London to watch the FA Cup final.
+The screenplay, by Bert Lee, Con West and R. P. Weston concerns a man who comes to London to watch the FA Cup final.

 The film was remade in 1950, again directed by Jack Raymond.

 Premise

 A Yorkshireman comes to London to watch the FA Cup final and loses his money and tickets, leading to a frantic search to recover them.